whosaysni/robotframework-ja/docs/userguide/ExecutingTestCases/OutputFiles.rst

 Setting start and end time of execution
 ---------------------------------------

-When `combining outputs`_ using Rebot, it is possible to set the start and end time of the combined test suite using the options :option:`--starttime` and :option:`--endtime`, respectively.
+When :ref:`combining outputs` using Rebot, it is possible to set the start and end time of the combined test suite using the options :option:`--starttime` and :option:`--endtime`, respectively.
 This is convenient, because by default, combined suites do not have these values.
 When both the start and end time are